 Michael manages our firm’s investment process and portfolio strategies.
 He also provides strategic counsel related to financial planning and asset allocation.

-Outside of work, Michael is an active supporter of the Make-a-Wish Foundation and serves as a Wish Granter.
+Outside of work, Michael is a member of the Advisory Board for The Boys & Girls Clubs of Capistrano Valley.
+He is also an active supporter of the Make-a-Wish Foundation and serves as a Wish Granter.

 B.A.
 Georgetown University

 I was born on New Year’s Day, which I think somehow has always made me appreciate the value of time and new beginnings.

 Growing up, my mother taught me compassion and to indulge my natural curiosity.
 My father taught me results count and that I can be anything I want to be.

 When I was 8 years old, I became obsessed with baseball cards.
 I studied player stats, monthly price guides, and made lists of the cards I thought would do best.
 My dog ate most of the cards, and the baseball card industry turned out to be my first exposure to a bubble.

 In 1995, my grandmother bought me my first stock.
 A coffee company called Starbucks.
 That investment worked much better.